Connexxus Women's Center/Centro de Mujeres: History

 Connexxus ran from May 1984 to June 1990.
 When it was open, the organization was led by members of the lesbian community, such as Jeanne Córdova, Jodi Curlee, Judy Doyle, Lauren Jardine, Bunny MacCulloch, Del Martinez, June Mazer, Yolanda Retter, and Jane Wagner.
 In order to sustain the organization the board raised over $20,000 for its operations.
 It received grants from the National Endowment for the Arts, the California Arts Council, Colling Higgins Foundation, and the Liberty Hill Foundation.

 The Connexxus Women's Center/Centro de Mujeres was officially dissolved in 1991.
 In a letter to the community on January 18, 1990, they shared that as Connexxus expanded and their work surpassed their intended goals, more human service organizations followed their lead and expanded their services too.
 Due to the increasing number of specialized groups, services, and businesses, fewer lesbians accessed the center's services.
 Due to this fall in numbers and an imminent financial crisis, Connexxus closed its doors on June 30, 1990.

 Programs

-Economic Empowerment
+Economic empowerment

 In May 1998, the then-President of the United States, Bill Clinton, issued Executive Order 13087, banning discrimination in federal civilian employment on the basis of sexual orientation.
 Six years earlier in 1992, governor Pete Wilson signed AB 2601, which outlawed employment discrimination against gays and lesbians in California (he vetoed a similar bill, AB 101, the year before).

+Connexxus hosted economic empowerment workshops to support women's skill development.